geosoft1/tools/HOWTO.md

 * GOPATH
 * github.com/username

 Note that are sistems where Qt may conflict.
-Just remove Qt from LiteIDE if wont start.
+Just remove Qt from LiteIDE if wont start or use `` -s ``.

         rm liteide/lib/liteide/libQt*.*